Restaurant-Style Vegan Chicken Parmesan

 Instructions

-• SERVE: Serve these cutlets on top of a mountain of pasta or a long hoagie roll with marinara sauce and cheesy garlic blend!
+- SERVE: Serve these cutlets on top of a mountain of pasta or a long hoagie roll with marinara and chips on the side!

 Video